ElectroBlocks/docs/docs/lessons/flashlight.md

 <source src="https://storage.googleapis.com/electroblocks/lessons/flashlight/using_webpage.mp4">
 </video>

 1\.
-Disconnect from electroblocks or close the tab.
+Only one website can connect to the Arduino at a time.
+Close ElectroBlocks before opening the flashlight website.

 2\.
 Go here [FlashLight Website](https://phptuts.github.io/CHM/ElectroBlocks/Flashlight/index.html) and click the connect button.

+3\.
+Move the slider.
+Low numbers make the LED dim.
+High numbers make the LED bright.

 ## Challenge ⭐